Lynkels2/100-days-of-code/log.md

 ### Day 71 and 72: September 7th & 8th 2017

-**Today's Progress**: My night was spent trying to figure out what firebase is and how it works stumbled on the google codelabs project and fell inlove. it was definateky love at first sight. so i worked on the tutorial and man it was all shades of interesting.
+**Today's Progress**: My night was spent trying to figure out what firebase is and how it works stumbled on the google codelabs project and fell inlove. it was definately love at first sight. so i worked on the tutorial and man it was all shades of interesting.

 **Link to work**: [friendly chat app](https://friendlychat-e6bb6.firebaseapp.com/)